molecula/documentation/cloud/cloud-databases/_posts/2022-11-14-cloud-db-shape.md

 title: What types of database can I create in FeatureBase Cloud?
 ---

-FeatureBase Cloud has the concept of "shapes" which define:
-* how much data the database can contain
-* how much memory and CPUs are available to perform ingestion and queries
+{% include /concepts/database-shape-summary.md %}

-Database shapes incur an hourly fee, chargeable at the end of the month.
+IMPORTANT: Cloud Database shapes incur an hourly fee, chargeable at the end of the month.

 ## Before you begin